-And unlike new brakes or other replacement parts, might may not notice any difference in the way your car drives ahead of it failing.
+And unlike new brakes or other replacement parts, you might not notice any difference in the way your car drives ahead of it failing.

 That’s why it’s crucial you have it replaced in good time and don’t assume you’ll get a heads-up before it gives up the ghost.